Substance Use

 The Dangers of Quitting Hydrocodone Cold Turkey Without Medical Supervision

-Once the drugs leave your system, people who were once addicted become more sensitive to pain because their body is no longer numb, so any minor aches and pains could feel worse than before detoxing.
+Once the drugs leave your system, people who were once addicted become more sensitive to pain because their bodies are no longer numb, so any minor aches and pains could feel worse than before detoxing.
 Going slow with exercise will help keep these symptoms at bay while getting healthy again.

 Hydrocodone Withdrawal Symptoms

-Hydrocodone withdrawal can cause a variety of symptoms, including:
+Hydrocodone withdrawal can cause a variety of symptoms.
+This substance use disorder will cause the following, including:

 1. Nausea and Vomiting